Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 Best and Worst Times to Visit Disney World in May:

-If you have flexibility, early May is one of the best times of the entire year to visit Walt Disney World.
-But even late May can still be a great trip—you just need to plan for higher crowds and warmer weather.
+If you have flexibility, aim for mid-May weekdays.
+It’s one of the best times of the entire year to visit Walt Disney World.
+But even late May can still be a great trip — you just need to plan for higher crowds and warmer weather.

 Bottom Line: Disney World is amazing, no matter when you choose to visit.
-If the beginning of the month is the only time your family can go, that doesn’t mean you’ll have a terrible time because it’s more crowded.
-It simply means you may need to be more strategic in your planning!
-Expect the crowds and have a fantastic time!
+If the end of the month is the only time your family can go, that doesn’t mean you’ll have a bad experience.
+It simply means you may need to be more strategic in your planning.
+Expect the crowds, have a plan, and have a fantastic time!

 Ready to start planning your visit to Walt Disney World in May?